What Is Frequency Compression in Hearing Aids?

 Frequency compression is the process of shifting sound from one pitch to another to make speech sounds more audible.
 Most age-related hearing loss occurs in the high-pitches, which is why women’s voices are harder to hear for those with a typical age-related hearing loss.
 Amplification of high-pitch speech sounds is the typical remedy, but due to the progressive deterioration of the inner ear, speech may remain unclear in cases of severe hearing loss.
 As a workaround, it can be helpful to shift high-pitch speech sounds down to lower pitches, where the missing consonants can be heard again.

 Dr. Cliff Olson, Audiologist and founder of Applied Hearing Solutions in Anthem Arizona, discusses Hearing Aid Compression.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.

 Support for the technology